DOI-USGS/asc-public-docs/docs/how-to-guides/ale-developer-guides/creating-ale-drivers.md

         spiceinit from= [cubename].isis.cub
         ```
 !!!
 NOTE "Spiceinit driver order"
-    `spiceinit` uses the first driver that works, first looking for an ALE driver, then using an ISIS driver if all ALE drivers fail.
-If you need to initialize a cube with an ISIS driver later, temporarily put a line of code in the ALE driver that will cause it to fail.
+    `spiceinit` uses the first driver that works, and begins by looking for an ALE driver.
+If no suitable ALE driver is found, then spiceinit will default to the ISIS implementation.
+This design decision encourages a 'fail fast' approach by first checking that basic elements of the image match those in the driver (such as the instrument id).
+If you need to initialize a cube with an ISIS driver after creating an ALE driver, it is possible to force a failure in the ALE driver by introducing a syntax error into one of the driver's methods.

 ## Creating the ALE driver
 ### Creating and Naming the Class